vzherebetskyi/RN-Meals-App/README.md

 ## About

-A small Ract Native meals app to dive into the RN and to get more in-depth understanding of it
+A small Ract Native meals app to dive into the RN and get more in-depth understanding of it